County Donegal Ireland · Co. Donegal · Cranford Save · Share

 Cranford

-A crossroads on Mulroy Bay where the blacksmith still lives in the pub.
+A crossroads on Mulroy Bay where the blacksmith's forge still stands behind the only pub.

-Cranford sits on the road between Milford and Carrigart, and it knows exactly what it is: a small farming village that doesn't pretend to be anything else.
-The name means wild garlic wood — Cluan Glas Creamhghort — which tells you what the ancestors saw here.
-Fertile ground.
-Still is.
+Cranford sits on the road between Milford and Carrigart and knows exactly what it is: a small farming village that does not pretend to be anything else.
+The name means the field of wild garlic, Creamhghort, which tells you what the people who named it saw here.
+Fertile ground on the western bank of Mulroy Bay, looking across the water at Kerrykeel.
+About a hundred and fifty people across six townlands.

 Population